molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/descr/fingerprints/ph4_fp.rst

 2D and 3D Pharmacophore Fingerprints
 ====================================

-The script *gen_ph4_fp.py* generates 2D or 3D pharmacophore fingerprints of molecules read from the specified file.
+The script *gen_ph4_fp.py* generates and outputs the 2D or 3D pharmacophore fingerprint of molecules read from a specified input file.

 **Synopsis**